-Key facts about opioid addiction, how cannabis helps those affected, and where to start if you need help.
+Find out key facts about how cannabis is fighting the opioid epidemic.
+Learn about opioid addiction, how cannabis helps those affected, and where to start if you need help.

 Opioids are the most commonly prescribed pharmaceutical drug for severe and chronic pain.
 They are an effective pain reliever, but they are also highly addictive, have many negative health side effects, and if you take too many, they can result in fatal overdose.
 With doctors prescribing so many opioid based medicines to patients, the United States has found itself within an opioid epidemic, filled with addiction and overdoses.